amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-If something were to go wrong handling the event, you would return the appropriate 400 or 500 level HTTP status code.
-If the binding resource offers *at-least-once-delivery* guarantees, the Dapr sidecar will retry the trigger.
+If the operation should error, you would return the appropriate 400 or 500 level HTTP status code.
+For bindings that feature *at-least-once-delivery* guarantees, the Dapr sidecar will retry the trigger.
 Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to see whether they offer *at-least-once* or *exactly-once* delivery guarantees.
-If you do not send back a response code, Dapr may assume the worst and redeliver the message.

 ### Output bindings